 Purposes and legal basis for the processing

-Kilkenny County Council will not collect any personal data about you on its website, apart from information, which is submitted via web forms, or information volunteered via email.
-Any information provided in this manner, is not made available to any third parties, and is used by Kilkenny County Council solely for the purposes for which it is provided.
+Kilkenny Military Heritage Project will not collect any personal data about you on its website, apart from information volunteered via email.
+Any information provided in this manner, is not made available to any third parties, and is used by KMHP solely for the purposes for which it is provided.

-Technical details of your visit to Kilkenny County Council websites including IP addresses, browser details and web search terms, are recorded.
+Technical details of your visit to KMHP website including IP addresses, browser details and web search terms, are recorded.
 This information will only be used for statistical and site management purposes.
 The Council websites do not use web beacons.

 Recipients or categories of recipients of the personal data

-Website analytic data is currently stored indefinitely , you can opt out of analytic cookies using our cookie configuration tools
+Website analytic data is currently stored for 12 months, you can opt out of analytic cookies using our cookie configuration tools.
+More information on retention can be obtained from the National Data Retention Policy

 Rights of access to and rectification/deletion of personal data/Rights to object to processing.